Island Peak Climbing

 - squats, etc.,

-Also, a couple of high-altitude trekking experiences in your home country is an excellent plus.
-With some short treks, you’ll know what’s expecting you in Nepal.
+Also, a couple of high-altitude trekking experiences in your home country are an excellent plus.
+With some short treks, you’ll know what’s expected of you in Nepal.

 Altitude Sickness in Island Peak Trek: As with most high-altitude treks, Island Peak Climb also bears the danger of hypoxia.
 The sudden altitude change, primarily when you fly from Kathmandu to Lukla (1400m to 3420m), causes trouble.
-As you climb to Island peak, you’ll be staying at 6189 meters above water level.
-This opportunity is sure to take a serious toll on the human body.
+As you climb to Island peak, you’ll stay 6189 meters above water level.
+This opportunity is sure to take a severe toll on the human body.

 Acute altitude sickness (AMS) shows symptoms like nausea and insomnia.
-You might also get loss of appetite and diarrhea.
-While these symptoms are often moderate for some, they will get fatal for others.
-You would like to steer back to a lower altitude in severe cases and even require airlifting in extreme conditions.
+You might also get a loss of appetite and diarrhoea.
+While these symptoms are often moderate for some, they are fatal for others.
+In severe cases, you would like to steer back to a lower altitude and even require airlifting in extreme conditions.

-Therefore, you ought to avoid triggering altitude sickness during Island peak climbing by following measures.
+Therefore, you should avoid triggering altitude sickness during Island peak climbing by following measures.

-• Try to more than 1,000meters every day and take a resting day for every 3,000 meters you climb.
+• Try to be more than 1,000 meters every day and take a resting day for every 3,000 meters you climb.

 • Keep your body hydrated with mild warm water and strictly avoid all alcoholic drinks.